Palace Day: Centre for Historic Houses, others appeal to not demolish but preserve Sultan Palace | Science-Environment

 - India

-A university-based centre that celebrates historic houses, heritage hotel staff and cultural enthusiasts on Tuesday appealed to the Bihar government to not demolish the century-old Sultan Palace in Patna, saying the move will squander away a ''priceless treasure'' and ''denude the rich architectural fabric'' of the city.
+A university-based centre that celebrates historic houses, heritage hotel staff and cultural enthusiasts has appealed to the Bihar government to not demolish the century-old Sultan Palace in Patna, saying the move will squander away a ''priceless treasure'' and ''denude the rich architectural fabric'' of the city.

 Centre for Historic Houses (CHH), part of a leading private university in India, issued a fervent appeal to the authorities to preserve and restore the 1922-built palace in the heart of the Bihar capital, saying the very thought of demolition is ''beyond numbing''.